-Students with a documented disability who wish to request academic accommodations must contact Disability Services to discuss accommodation requests and eligibility requirements.
-Once successfully registered, the student also must notify the course instructor that they wish to access accommodations in the course.
+Students with a documented disability who wish to request academic accommodations must formally register their disability with the University.
+Once successfully registered, students also must notify their course instructor that they wish to use their approved accommodations in the course.

 Saint Louis University and its faculty are committed to supporting our students and seeking an environment that is free of bias, discrimination, and harassment.
-If you have encountered any form of sexual misconduct (e.g. sexual assault, sexual harassment, stalking, domestic or dating violence), we encourage you to report this to the University.
-If you speak with a faculty member about an incident of misconduct, that faculty member must notify SLU’s Title IX coordinator, Anna R. Kratky (DuBourg Hall, room 36; email@example.com; 314-977-3886) and share the basic facts of your experience with her.
-The Title IX coordinator will then be available to assist you in understanding all of your options and in connecting you with all possible resources on and off campus.
+If you have encountered any form of sexual harassment, including sexual assault, stalking, domestic or dating violence, we encourage you to report this to the University.
+If you speak with a faculty member about an incident that involves a Title IX matter, that faculty member must notify SLU’s Title IX Coordinator and share the basic facts of your experience.
+This is true even if you ask the faculty member not to disclose the incident.
+The Title IX Coordinator will then be available to assist you in understanding all of your options and in connecting you with all possible resources on and off campus.

 Anna Kratky is the Title IX Coordinator at Saint Louis University (DuBourg Hall, room 36; email@example.com; 314-977-3886).
 If you wish to speak with a confidential source, you may contact the counselors at the University Counseling Center at 314-977-TALK or make an anonymous report through SLU’s Integrity Hotline by calling 1-877-525-5669 or online at http://www.lighthouse-services.com/slu.
 To view SLU’s policies, and for resources, please visit the following web addresses: https://www.slu.edu/about/safety/sexual-assault-resources/index.php.